yyc/cs3244/README.md

 We want both positive and negative training examples, and thus we label the combinations with `1` or `0`.

-I decided to use a tiny database [TinyDB](https://pypi.org/project/tinydb/) to store the training data created.
-I don't want to overheat my MBP, which is possible if I were to load the entire file into memory.
+~~Plan A: I decided to use a tiny database [TinyDB](https://pypi.org/project/tinydb/) to store the training data created.
+I don't want to overheat my MBP, which is possible if I were to load the entire file into memory.~~

+Plan B: Use `ijson` to stream json data, use `pandas` to visualise the data for sanity check, create a function that can return a random set of data for training.

 ## 3. Train a classifier